-Please pass the $\mathcal{P}^{h}$ Tradition basket twice, first the group $\mathcal{P}^{h}$ tradition and the second time for a Central Office Gratunde domaion.
+Please pass the 7^{th} Tradition basket twice, first for the group 7^{th} tradition and the second time for a Central Office Grantude donation

-Mail or deliver the November Contitude dopations in the Central office offer your last meeting at November.
-Special envelopes will be provided
+Mail or deliver the November Grantude donations to the Central office after your last meeting in November, Special envelopes will be provided.

-Please begin announcements at your last October meeting and November meeting when the 7th Tradition is passed the second time.
+Please begin amouncements at your last October meeting and November meeting when the 7th I radition is passed the second time.